Choosing A Saddle Pad

 Saddle pads can be a crucial element of equestrian gear.
 There is an abundance of colors, shape styles and sizes available.
 It can be daunting trying to choose the right saddle pad and riders might use one for months before deciding to buy another.
-So, before you buy your next saddle pad or numnah—or before you buy your first—let’s look at your options.
+So, before you buy your next saddle pad or numnah—or before you buy your first.
+Let’s look at your options when choosing a saddle pad!

 Some dressage riders forego a saddle pad altogether during competition for the sake of more positive contact in the saddle.
 They may also prefer the stripped-down essential look of riding on a saddle alone.
 Even then, competitors frequently opt to use a pad during training to provide additional comfort and support for the horse as the majority of modern pads are designed with the horse’s health and well-being in mind.